stungeye/Programming-1-Notes/docs/08-user-defined-types/03-classes.md

 ⏳ Wait For It:
 {: .label .label-blue}

-We'll be covering polymorphism and other advanced OO concepts in a later section.
+We'll be covering polymorphism and other advanced OO concepts at a later time.
 {: .d-inline-block}

 ## Further Reading